Professional Clinical Supervision

-For more than fifty years Dr. Pruett has offered psychotherapy services in various clinical settings: the parish, mental health centers, mental and general hospitals, prisons, work place, EAP, college campuses., private practice, pastoral psychotherapy center network.
-Since 1980 he has supervise more than 1200 interns, residents and supervisors in training in completing one or more licenses and professional credentials based upon their respective supervisory covenant.
+For more than fifty years Dr. Pruett has offered psychotherapy services in various clinical settings: parishes, mental health centers, mental and general hospitals, prisons, businesses, EAP’s, colleges, private practices, and pastoral psychotherapy center networks.
+Since 1980 he has supervised more than 1500 interns, residents and supervisors in training in completing one or more licenses and professional credentials.

-Dr. Pruett has been executive director and director of training for a number of psychotherapy programs in the Southeastern United States, written a number of scholarly articles and book chapters in supervision and training, and lectures nationally and internationally in supervision, training and leadership.
+Dr. Pruett has been Executive Director and Director of Training for a number of psychotherapy programs in the Southeastern United States, written numerous scholarly articles and book chapters in supervision and training, and lectured nationally and internationally in supervision, training and leadership.
 He has taught in and supervised for numerous graduate programs in professional counseling, marriage and family therapy and pastoral psychotherapy.

-The Journal for Supervision and Training in Ministry (vol. 11) contains Dr. Pruett’s theory of supervision that was chosen as the theory paper of the year.
-Dr. Pruett is the co-founder of WestGate Training and Consultation Network (now known as EMERGE Family Center and Teaching Clinic) in Spartanburg South Carolina that became the first post-degree training program in the Southeast United States to be accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) and he helped foster the development of the Converse College MFT graduate program that is also COAMFTE accredited.
+The Journal for Supervision and Training in Ministry, renamed Reflective Practice: Formation and Supervision in Ministry (vol. 11) contains Dr. Pruett’s theory of supervision that was chosen as the theory paper of the year.
+Dr. Pruett is the co-founder of WestGate Training and Consultation Network (now known as EMERGE Family Center and Teaching Clinic) that became the first post-degree training program in the Southeast United States to be accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+He helped initiate and taught in the Converse College MFT graduate program located in Spartanburg, SC that is also COAMFTE accredited.
 The South Carolina Association for Marriage and Family Therapy honored Dr. Pruett as its 1992 Marriage and Family Therapist of the Year.
-In 2005 the American Association of Pastoral Counselors gave him its Distinguished Service Award for leadership in certification standards development.
-He also is co-author of a chapter in the acclaimed 2015 Springer Press publication PASTORAL COUNSELING which details best practice standards for establishing an integrative psychotherapy training program in complex hospital system.
+In 2005 the American Association of Pastoral Counselors honored him with its Distinguished Service Award for leadership in certification standards development.
+He also is co-author of a chapter in the acclaimed 2015 Springer Press publication PASTORAL COUNSELING which details best practice standards for establishing an integrative psychotherapy training program within a complex hospital system.

 Dr. Pruett is committed to walking with the next generation of psychotherapists and supervisors as they form.
-His approach is integrative and empathic in its attunement to each person in the uniqueness of one’s story and its accompanying song.
-Psychotherapy and supervision isomorphicaly is not what one does to or for someone but rather what is experienced together and between in the clinical moment in the context of mutual learning within the context of respect and mutuality.
-The supervisory goal is the psychotherapist or supervisor’s intentional, integrated use of self as an artist and scientist in the clinical moment out of one’s own inner locus of authority, informed by one’s on theory of practice and grounded in the literature of one’s field.
+His approach is integrative and empathic and is in attunement to each person in the uniqueness of his/her story and its accompanying song.
+Psychotherapy and supervision isomorphically is not what one does to or for someone but rather what is experienced together and between in the clinical moment in the context of mutual learning with deep respect and mutuality.
+The supervisory goal is the psychotherapist or supervisor’s intentional, integrated use of self as an artist and scientist in the clinical moment out of one’s own inner locus of authority, informed by one’s own theory of practice and grounded in the literature of one’s field.